- Written by Carina

 • Health Risks of Heavy Metals (WHO report summary) and Enhancing Biotransformation using Metal-Binding Plant Lignans; Metallothioneins and Phytochelatins found in Chinese Herbs.

-• The Mechanisms of Antimicrobial Resistance (AMR) & How Herbal Medicine can Address Each Resistance Mechanism to Reduce the Global Burden of AMR.
+• The Mechanisms of Antimicrobial Resistance (AMR) and How Herbal Medicine can Address Each Resistance Mechanism to Reduce the Global Burden of AMR.

 • Plastic Bioaccumulation, Health Implications and Enhancing Biotransformation using Herbal Medicine and Nutritional Supplements.